NESCent/Tools-for-Evo-Hack/wiki/Conference_Calls.md

 Minutes
 -------

-First, the action ttems from previous meeting.
+First, the action items from previous meeting.

 ### [Use Cases](Use_Cases "wikilink")